Annotare submission guidelines for sequencing-based spatial transcriptomics

 Human Data and Consent

-Data derived from human samples that could potentially lead to donor identification may be submitted only if consent for public data release has been obtained.
+Data derived from human samples that could potentially enable donor identification may only be submitted if appropriate consent for public data release has been obtained.

 General Principles